Elementary Dual Language Immersion

 Foxboro immersion students go to Mueller Park Jr. High and will continue at Bountiful High.

 Odyssey immersion students go to either Mueller Park Jr. High or South Davis Jr. High, depending on where they live.
 They will continue at Bountiful High.

 Morgan immersion students go to Fairfield Jr. High.
 They will continue at Davis High.

 - Canyon Creek Elementary

 - Sand Springs Elementary

 Junior High Continuation & High School Bridge Program

 Sand Springs students go to Legacy Jr. High.
-The high school is Layton High.
+The high school is Layton or Clearfield High.